|John Hanki||U13 Boys Director||10U-12Udirector@parklandposse.com|

-Peewee Vision - These years mark the transition of players entering tiered competition and have the opportunity to tryout for A teams or be evaluated by the Association to play in a recreational B or C division.
+U13 Vision - These years mark the transition of players entering tiered competition and have the opportunity to tryout for A team.
 The coach's goal should be that all kids are enjoying the game but feel challenged to improve their individual technical skills and demonstrate an understanding of team systems.
-Coaches are encouraged to work with the Posse Coaching curriculum to ensure they are teaching transferable skills and utilizing drills that will serve as a foundation to build from in Bantam/Midget.
+Coaches are encouraged to work with the Posse Coaching curriculum to ensure they are teaching transferable skills and utilizing drills that will serve as a foundation to build from in future years.
 As in all levels of play, the ultimate measure of a coach is not the win/loss record, but athlete retention; where all players return to register the following season.

 Managers should familiarize themselves with all the information on our website.